 Fuel source: Wind

-- First wind generating facility built by SaskPower.
+- This was the first wind facility built by SaskPower.

-- The turbines operate between wind speeds of 15 km/h and 90 km/h.
+- The turbines turn between wind speeds of 15 km/h and 90 km/h.

-- All towers were manufactured by Hitachi Canadian Industries Ltd. In Saskatoon.
+- All the turbines were manufactured by Hitachi Canadian Industries Ltd. in Saskatoon.